apache/shenyu-website/content/en/projects/shenyu/context-path-plugin/index.md

 ## Explanation

-* When making invokes to the target service, Apache ShenYu Gateway also allows users to customize the context using the `context_path` plugin.
+* When making invokes to the target service, `Apache ShenYu` Gateway also allows users to customize the `contextPath` using the `context_path` plugin.

 ## Plugin Setting